 Hi!
 I'm Jocelyn, a sophomore at MIT pursuing a major in Electrical Engineering and Computer Science alongisde a minor in Economics.
 I'm passionate about technology, behavioral science, and AI policy and ethics.
 The driving questions behind my research and my projects are: how can we quantify behavioral characteristics such as emotion and creativity, how can we connect people, and how can we provide equitable technology?
-In the past, I've worked at Facebook as a Software Engineering Intern and Affectiva as a Data Science Intern.
+In the past, I've worked at Citadel LLC (Software Engineering Intern), Facebook (Software Engineering Intern), and Affectiva (Data Science Intern).
 I hope to use my knowledge in CS and machine learning to better understand human behavior and contribute to causes related to mental disability, education, and assistive technology, as well as drive research behind policy decisions regarding artificial intelligence.
 Aside from my work, I'm a Chinese American author and digital artist based in Los Angeles.

 Evolutionary Convergence in Vascular Branching